PiyushKhurana/video-web/README.md

-# Video Encoding Web App
+# Video Encoder/Transcoder Web App

 A web application for uploading , watching and editing the videos 🎬